The capital of southern Spain’s Andalusia region and the birthplace of flamenco, Seville is a lively city filled with centuries-old traditions.

 Located underneath the palace, visitors will find the Baths of Doña María de Padilla.
 A rather posh name for what is basically a water storage facility.

 King Pedro named the cistern after his mistress María de Padilla who he secretly married in 1353.
-The king was later pressured into an arranged marriage with the Queen of Castille by the nobles who forced him to deny their marriage.
-She went on the bear him four children in a relationship that continued until her death.
+The nobles later pressured the king into an arranged marriage with the Queen of Castille, who forced him to deny their marriage.
+Doña María de Padilla went on to bear four children in a relationship that continued until her death.

 Visiting The Royal Alcázar